kunledev/www.seleniumhq.org/src/main/rst/06_test_design_considerations.rst

 There is one, single, verification which can, and should, be within the page object and that is to verify that the page, and possibly critical elements on the page, were loaded correctly.
 This verification should be done while instantiating the page object.
 In the examples above, both the SignInPage and HomePage constructors check that the expected page is available and ready for requests from the test.

 A page object does not necessarily need to represent an entire page.
 The Page Object design pattern could be used to represent components on a page.
-If a page in the AUT has multiple components, it may improved maintainability if there was a separate page object for each component.
+If a page in the AUT has multiple components, it may improve maintainability if there was a separate page object for each component.

 There are other design patterns that also may be used in testing.
 Some use a Page Factory for instantiating their page objects.
 Discussing all of these is beyond the scope of this user guide.
 Here, we merely want to introduce the concepts to make the reader aware of some of the things that can be done.
 As was mentioned earlier, many have blogged on this topic and we encourage the reader to search for blogs on these topics.